Storylines In Review – Xmas 2017 Catchup

 Selection: The Macomber Affair (1947)

-Storyline: The Away-Break Crisis Story
+Storylines: The Away-Break Crisis Story / The 'Dangerous Liaison'

 I chose this b&w drama as a classic example of the 'safari romance' setup long popular in